 CAF members, sponsored civilians, and their families can shop tax free on the economy by receiving a VAT refund.
-The savings can be large, as tax or VAT (Value Added Tax) is 20% in Germany.
+Processes are different depending if you are residing in Germany or in the Netherlands The savings can be large, as tax or VAT (Value Added Tax) is 20% in Germany and 21% in The Netherlands.
 In general, the tax is included in the sticker price of goods in Europe.
 Where this may not be the case is at stores such as MAKRO or METRO, which are similar to Costco, where you will see two prices on the sticker with one being with VAT and another without.